 Festival is a tradition in Jamaica.
-No, I’m not talking about an outdoor party, although I do love the steel drum music they play near the pool.
+No, I’m not talking about an outdoor party, although I do adore the festive steel drum music they play near the pool.
 Jamaican Festival bread is a traditional side served with dishes like Jerk Chicken and Escovitch Fish.
 The actual name is Jamaican Festival Dumpling, but in my opinion, it looks and tastes more like a bread stick.

 If you look on the internet, you can find a wide range of recipes for Festival.
 However, after trying a few of them, they just didn’t quite taste like the one I tried in Jamaica.
 Some were too doughy, others were dry or didn’t quite have the light sweetness I was looking for.
 After tweaking, changing, and playing around with the ingredients, I finally landed on a version of Festival I think is most like the bread I enjoyed in Jamaica.

 One of the things I love most about Jamaican Festival bread is how easy it is to make.
 Using only a few ingredients and about 15 minutes to mix, roll and prepare for the oil is all it takes.
-Drop them in hot oil and another 8 minutes, you a have hot, delicious traditional Jamaican side dish to serve with any meal.
+Gently set them in hot oil and in another 8 minutes you a have hot, delicious, traditional Jamaican side dish to serve with any meal.
 I recommend eating them while they are warm for the best flavor and texture.
 So good!

-Check out my other Jamaican recipes:
+Check out some of my other delicious Jamaican recipes:

 Share this Post